 - Keywords related to your industry or role

 - Contact information

-Write it in first person please!
+Write it in the first person, please!

 ** A word of caution!
-When you update/edit your profile LinkedIn will send an auto generated note to your contacts with the revision.
+When you update/edit your profile LinkedIn will send an auto-generated note to your contacts with the revision.
 Here are directions to help you disable this feature if you don’t want to notify your network of the changes.

 Adjust the activity broadcast setting while editing your profile:

 - Move your cursor over Profile at the top of your homepage and select Edit Profile.

 - Find the section you'd like to edit and click the Edit icon next to it.

 - Click the green checkmark in the Notify Your Network? box on the right side of the page.